Cheating in online games: Software obfuscation

 Additionally to storing data in non-standard formats, some games also utilize runtime protection through software protectors.
 The key target is to keep attackers from directly inspecting or modifying compiled software.
 Protectors utilize any of three methods to protect software.

 Encryption solutions will encrypt the code instructions and typically use a multi–layered defense mechanism against any reversing or tampering attempts that target the decryption code directly.
 Most protection systems in this category encrypt the code and then decrypt it at the application's startup or during runtime.
 This is the moment at which an attacker will breakpoint, reverse, and inject custom code.
 Runtime decryption may also add significant processing overhead and lower the game's framerate.
 Alternatively, some solutions focus on obfuscating the code by inserting jump statements and seemingly random instruction paths.
 The final and strongest alternative is virtualization.
-In this approach the encrypted code runs on a virtual CPU that can be markedly different from generic x86 and x64 CPUs as the command set can be unique for each protected file.
+In this approach the encrypted code runs on a virtual CPU that can be markedly different from generic x86 and x64 CPUs as the instruction set can be unique for each protected file.

 The shared weakness of protectors and virtualizers is that they impact performance, either by requiring decryption or by introducing unnecessary CPU instructions.
-To reduce the overhead code virtualizers are often only used to secure the critical parts of the code base, such as those interfacing with the gamestate and rendering.
+To reduce the overhead, code virtualizers are often only used to secure the critical parts of the code base, such as those interfacing with the game state and rendering.